-For purposes of Mr. Treadway's agreement, "good reason" includes a material reduction in base salary or target bonus, a material diminution in title or responsibilities as Chief Executive Officer, any change in reporting structure such that Mr. Treadway no longer reports directly to the Board of Directors, or a material breach of the agreement.
+For purposes of Mr. Treadway's agreement and his severance protection agreement, "good reason" includes a material reduction in base salary or target bonus, a material diminution in title or responsibilities as Chief Executive Officer, any change in reporting structure such that Mr. Treadway no longer reports directly to the Board of Directors, or a material breach of the agreement.